heartpoints/heartpoints.org/README.md

 and then commit them with

     git commit -m "brief description of change"

+you may also commit using the description for your branch's github issue:

+    ./hp commitUsingIssueDescription

+alternatively, a shorthand for the above:

+    ./hp c

 ## Pushing Changes from local branch to remote branch of the same name